rsa17826/vex-plus-plus/readme.md

 - **cameraUsesDefaultRotationInEditor**: makes is so that when the editor ui is shown the camera is reset to default rotation instead of keeping the last rotation.
 - **dontChangeCameraRotationOnGravityChange**: makes is so that when when the gravity changes the camera will not be rotated.
 - **blockGridSnapSize**: the size of the grid that blocks will snap to when being moved or resized.
+- **singleAxisAlignByDefault**: if true blocks will only be movable along a single axis at a time by default. if false blocks can be moved freely.

 ### block settings that apply to many blocks